A Guide to Configuring and Troubleshooting DHCP Snooping

 Recommended Action: This is an informational message only appearing on the console logs.
 In this case, no action is required.

 DHCP Error Debug Log:

 Error 3 messages are very serious for your production network.
 These messages indicate that a client is being spoofed and a rogue DHCP server is in operation.
 In this case, you should trace the rogue DHCP server as soon as possible and disable the port.
 You can trace fake DHCP servers with the help of a mac address or IP address (ie.

 Show IP ARP (DHCP IP).
 If you have a valid contract with PivIT Global's OneCall maintenance team then contact us to avoid any disturbance in your production network.

 About PivIT Global

 PivIT Global provides the support you need through infrastructure, maintenance, and professional services.
-Contact us today to chat more about DHCP Snooping or how we can support you through our virtual labs, third-party maintenance and professional services offerings.
+Contact us today to chat more about DHCP snooping or how we can support you through our third-party maintenance and field services offerings.